Frequently Asked Questions about Therapy

 Do you offer online therapy?

 Definitely!
-It can be difficult to coordinate schedules, transportation, and all sorts of life factors to come in for counselling.
-I offer online therapy via Doxy.me.
-At the time of your appointment, please visit https://doxy.me/kshantherapy. and your online session will begin.
+It can be difficult to coordinate schedules, transportation, and other life factors to come in for counselling.
+I offer online therapy via PowerDiary, a secure video platform.
+Clients are emailed a videolink prior to their appointment time.